Adriane Lopes

-Adriane Barbosa Nogueira Lopes (born 29 June 1976) is a Brazilian politician, lawyer, theologian, entrepreneur and former public security agent who has served as the mayor of Campo Grande since 2022, being reelected in the 2024 elections and becoming the first woman elected chief executive of the city in the history of Campo Grande.
-In February 2025, she will become the highest-paid mayor in Brazil, with her salary increasing from R$21,263.62 to R$41,845.48, an increase of 96.8%.
-The measure was approved by the City Council on February 28 of the previous year, with 26 votes in favor and two against.
+Adriane Barbosa Nogueira Lopes (born 29 June 1976) is a Brazilian politician, lawyer, theologian, entrepreneur, and former public security agent who has served as Mayor of Campo Grande since 2022.
+She was reelected in the 2024 municipal election, becoming the first woman elected as the chief executive of the city in the history of Campo Grande.
+In February 2025, Lopes is set to become the highest-paid mayor in Brazil, following a salary increase from R$21,263.62 to R$41,845.48, representing a 96.8% raise.
+The measure was approved by the Campo Grande City Council on 28 February 2024, with 26 votes in favor and two against.